adrienchaton/Expressive_WAE_FADER/README.md

 An Arxiv pre-print is also being processed and online soon.

-━━━ ☆ﾟ.*･｡ﾟ This demonstration repository is under construction, sound examples, visualizations and additional results from the final experiment will be uploaded, as well as codes and plugin implementation after the reviewing process.
+☆ﾟ This demonstration repository is under construction, sound examples, visualizations and additional results from the final experiment will be uploaded, as well as codes and plugin implementation after the reviewing process.

-## ✿ ABSTRACT
+## ABSTRACT

 *Deep generative neural networks* have thrived in the field of computer vision, enabling unprecedented intelligent image processes.
 Yet the results in audio remain less advanced and many applications are still to be investigated.
 Our project targets real-time sound synthesis from a reduced set of high-level parameters, including semantic controls that can be adapted to different sound libraries and specific tags.
 These generative variables should allow expressive modulations of target musical qualities and continuously mix into new styles.